 Characters > Fictional

-Gunner Paul "McGill" Ryan
+Lieutenant Paul "McGill" Ryan

 When Paul Ryan volunteered for the 65th Field Artillery, he didn’t really know what he was getting into.
 We first meet Paul when he is sneaking into his home after attending a lecture by Sir Arthur Conan Doyle in Montreal.
 The famous author was in Canada, at the bequest of the Canadian government, to promote the newly created Jasper National Park.
 His father was not pleased with Paul’s intent to become a writer.